djensenius/FluxHaus/README.md

 # FluxHaus
-Login and query Miele and Bosch home appliances and integrate some HomeKit scenes.
+Login and query Miele and Bosch home appliances and integrate HomeKit scenes and a local status of Roombas.

-Written in SwiftUI.
-This queries OpenWeather API, HomeConnect (for Bosch), and Miele APIs to quickly get data.

-Quickly written for personal use, might update occasionally.
+Written for personal use on Mac, iOS, and Vision OS.
 Happy to take PRs to make things a bit less specific.